 - It is important that the applicant and/or their legal team are available and prepared to deal with further due diligence requirements in a timely manner during this period.
 If delays occur, it may mean that your application cannot be put forward for consideration at the next Board Meeting and may be delayed until a subsequent meeting; and

 - The Advisory Committee or the Secretariat may need to meet with the applicant and their legal team (where applicable) to discuss the application in some circumstances.
 If necessary, we will invite you to such a meeting either in person or on a call and we may cover your reasonable expenses in attending the meeting if we deem it appropriate to do so in our absolute discretion.

-We will endeavour to let you know the outcome of the application no later than 2 weeks after Therium Access’ Board meeting (the last Friday of every April and October).
+We will endeavour to let you know the outcome of the application no later than 2 weeks after Therium Access’ Board meeting (at the end of every June and October).